27Roger/RTES_Assignment1/README.md

 ### Instructions

 Create a new project in platformIO as demonstrated in class.
 Copy the code from main.c in this repository to your main.c file and modify to complete each part.
+You also need to copy mbed_app.json from the git repository to the top level of your project (next to platformio.ini) this allows us to print floats!

 <br />